notNullThen/saucedemo-pw/README.md

 - **Log in with valid username and INVALID password**: Ensures the system correctly handles invalid login attempts to prevent unauthorized access.

-- **SQL Injection Vulnerability Test**
-This test is crucial for protecting the website from SQL injection attacks, which can compromise the entire database.
+- **SQL Injection Vulnerability Test**: This test is crucial for protecting the website from SQL injection attacks, which can compromise the entire database.

-- **XSS Vulnerability Test**
-Cross-site scripting (XSS) attacks can result in damage.
+- **XSS Vulnerability Test**: Cross-site scripting (XSS) attacks can result in damage.
 This test ensures that the website is not vulnerable to such threats.

-- **Session Cookie Attributes Test**
-Cookies must be secure to prevent hijacking and other exploits.
+- **Session Cookie Attributes Test**: Cookies must be secure to prevent hijacking and other exploits.
 This test checks for vulnerabilities in cookie handling.
 The test finds the Cookies Vulnerability.
 It is **skipped** and needs to be unskipped manually at ```tests/login.spec.ts``` file after validating the issue.

 ### ***User Experience***